USU Department of Preventive Medicine and Biometrics (PMB) - Global Health Division

 By using the framework to examine a country’s health context, students will be able to identify:

-- Critical aspects of the socio-cultural context that influence the country's health sector
+- Critical aspects of the socio-cultural context that influence a country's health sector

-- Capacity gaps in the country's health sector
+- Capacity gaps in a country's health sector

 - Country needs and priorities in the health sector.